 Reducing carbon emissions: how to get a grip?

 Currently, companies and industry clusters individually develop strategic plans on how they could reduce carbon emissions.
 Most of these plans have included a limited scope and focus on a small part of a large industrial system.
-However, it is crucial to put the plans and specific technology development in the perspective of a large, interconnected and clustered industrial system by assessing these plans and developments for their impact on national, regional and global physical flows of carbon.
+However, without putting the individual plans and specific technology developments in the perspective of a regional or (inter)national, interconnected industrial system, we’re setting ourselves up for failure.

-For that purpose, an integral Carbon Transition Model (CTM) is being built that connects to the need for shared understanding of the associated constraints, dependencies and opportunities of the dual transition.
-Only in such a system-in-transition context we can get a better grip on what emissions are produced and how they can be reduced.
+For that purpose, the Carbon Transition Model (CTM) is being built that connects to the need for shared understanding of the associated constraints, dependencies and opportunities.
+Only in such a system-in-transition context we can get a better grip on carbon emission reduction and safeguarding future supply of (carbon) feedstock and energy .